 - True 6-input LUTs

 - Memory capability within the LUT

-- · Register and shift register functionality
+- Register and shift register functionality

-The LUTs in the Zynq-7000 All Programmable SoC can be configured as either one 6-input LUT (64-bit ROMs) with one output, or as two 5-input LUTs (32-bit ROMs) with separate outputs but common addresses or logic inputs.
+LUTs can be configured as either one 6-input LUT (64-bit ROMs) with one output, or as two 5-input LUTs (32-bit ROMs) with separate outputs but common addresses or logic inputs.
 Each LUT output can optionally be registered in a flip-flop.
 Four such LUTs and their eight flip-flops as well as multiplexers and arithmetic carry logic form a slice, and two slices form a configurable logic block (CLB).
 Four of the eight flip-flops per slice (one flip-flop per LUT) can optionally be configured as latches.